eugenioLopezRamos/slika-photography/README.md

 - Add image uploading (given heroku's conditions, it might be best to use S3 from the start) <- To do now
+- need to check what's up with the post model requests in admin pages

 **DONE**